Degree Confluence Visits

 Degree confluences in Myanmar

 In Myanmar are sixty-five degree confluences of which many are on almost inaccessible spots.
-Until now I have visited only ten degree confluences in Myanmar.
-Click on any link in the first column of the table below to view the photos at that particular location.
+Until now I have visited not more than ten degree confluences in Myanmar.
+Click on any button in the first column of the table below to view the photos about that particular location and to read a short narrative about the visit.
+The table is sorted by date of visit.

 Location